2BlackCoffees/C-DebugClasses/README.md

   ENABLE_THREAD_SAFE:          If you are ** not ** running a multi threaded program comment this define.

   WRITE_OUTPUT_TO_FILE:        If not commented, write outputs into a file.
-Comment to write to std::out or qDebug if you are using Qt.
+Comment to write to std::out or to qDebug stream if USE_QT_DEBUG is uncommented.

   USE_QT_DEBUG:                Commented, writes to std::out.
-Otherwise uses qDebug: However if WRITE_OUTPUT_TO_FILE is defined, then output will anyway be written into a file.
+Otherwise uses qDebug.
+If WRITE_OUTPUT_TO_FILE is defined, then output might be processed by qDebug.

   UNIT_TRACE_DEBUG_NANO:       If commented, traces are displayed in ms. If not comented, traces are displayed in ns.